The strong global dimension of piecewise hereditary algebras: Introduction

+Let $A$ be a finite-dimensional algebra over an algebraically closed field $\k$.
+Its category of finitely generated (left) modules is denoted by ${\rm mod}\,A$.
+Then, $A$ is called \emph{piecewise hereditary} if the bounded derived category $\mathcal D^b({\rm mod}\,A)$ is equivalent as a triangulated category to $\mathcal D^b(\mathcal H)$ where $\mathcal H$ is a hereditary abelian ($\k$-linear) category with split idempotents, finite-dimensional ${\rm Hom}$-spaces, and with tilting objects.
+In the particular case where $A\simeq {\rm End}_{\mathcal H}(T)^{\rm op}$ for some tilting object $T\in \mathcal H$, the algebra $A$ is called \emph{quasi-tilted.} It is called \emph{tilted} when, in addition, $\mathcal H\simeq {\rm mod}\,H$ for some finite-dimensional hereditary algebra $H$.
+In \cite{MR1827736}, Happel proved that a hereditary abelian category as above is equivalent to the category of finitely generated modules over a hereditary algebra or to the category of coherent sheaves over a weighted projective line \cite{MR915180}.

+In the representation theory of finite-dimensional algebras, piecewise hereditary algebras play a particular and important role.
+On the one hand, this is due to information that is already known on the representation theory of hereditary algebras, of tilted algebras (see \cite{MR675063}) or of quasi-tilted algebras of canonical type (see \cite{MR1414820}), and also to Happel's description of the bounded derived category of hereditary abelian categories (see below).
+On the other hand, these algebras are used in many parts of representation theory.
+For instance, in order to develop the representation theory of other classes of algebras such as the selfinjective algebras (see \cite{MR2484737}) or the cluster tilted algebras (see \cite{MR2409188}), in order to investigate singularity theory (see \cite{MR3028577}), or in order to categorify cluster algebras (see \cite{MR2249625}).

-The study of quasi-tilted algebras has had a strong impact in representation theory and geometry.
-Indeed, the trivial extensions of quasi-tilted algebras have been used intensively in the classification of self-injective algebras \cite{MR1967373,MR2071668,MR2048306,MR2130590,MR2273702,MR1757729,MR2207856,MR1671803,MR2010359,MR1382028,MR1612578,MR2019940,MR2233115}.
-They are also used to describe and study cluster-tilted algebras \cite{MR2409188}.
-The canonical algebras (which are fundamental examples of quasi-tilted algebras) have been useful to understand module varieties \cite{MR2379101,MR2346469,MR2391660} and singularities (see \cite{MR3028577}).
-The description made by Happel of $\mathcal D^b(\mathcal H)$ \cite{MR935124} plays an essential role in the use of cluster categories to categorify cluster algebras \cite{MR2249625}.
-This successful use of piecewise hereditary algebras is partly due to a good knowledge of their homological properties and Auslander-Reiten structure.
-This is illustrated by the homological characterisation of quasi-tilted algebras \cite{MR1327209} or by the Liu-Skowro\'nski criterion for tilted algebras (see \cite{MR2197389}).
-That confirms the intuitive idea that the quasi-tilted algebras are the closest piecewise hereditary algebras to hereditary ones, and it is the main objective of this text to give theoretical and numerical criteria to determine how far a piecewise hereditary algebra is from being hereditary.
+The homological characterisation of quasi-tilted algebras \cite{MR1327209} and the Liu-Skowro\'nski criterion for tilted algebras (see \cite{MR2197389}) suggest that the quasi-tilted algebras are the closest piecewise hereditary algebras to hereditary ones, and it is the main objective of this text to give theoretical and numerical criteria to determine how far a piecewise hereditary algebra is from being hereditary.

-One of the fundamental results on piecewise hereditary algebras is the above-mentioned description of $\mathcal D^b(\mathcal H)$: Happel proved that it is the additive closure